iulianpro/discover-transylvania/README.md

 #### Audience goals

-* Read relevant information that can help in documenting a possible holidays;
+* To read relevant information that can help in documenting a possible holidays;
-* To see a landig page that will arouse my curiosity to navigate further;
+* To see a landig page that will arouse their curiosity to navigate further;
-* To can easily access and navigate through the website;
+* To they can easily access and navigate through the website;
-* To easy use a map to get an idea of where I can travel;
+* To they easy use a map to get an idea of where they can travel;
-* To can send a message if I want to find out more details about this destination;
+* To they can send a message if they want to find out more details about this destinations;

 **Mark Q**: *"I like to spend my vacations in less crowded places, in rustic places, where I can meet ordinary people, observe their daily habits, know the history of the places, the crafts kept from generation to generation, which is why such website that can provide good clues about such travel destination is great."*

-**Shellby S**: *"Nowadays, it is quite difficult to find a source of disinterested information and documentation, when the big trusts in this market promote their services through an aggressive marketing policy, selling more or less real promotions. .
+**Shellby S**: *"Nowadays, it is quite difficult to find a source of disinterested information and documentation, when the big trusts in this market promote their services through an aggressive marketing policy, selling more or less real promotions.
 That's why I appreciate such a website that can offer you good tips for your next vacation destination."*

 #### Website owner goals

-* Tourism promotion of the area where I was born, tourism means income for the community;
+* Tourism promotion of the area where I was born, tourism means income, development and progress for community;
 * Gather information on what types of holidays people are looking for;
 * Receive contact details through use of contact form;